 It’s the first tour that I’ll be accompanying, I’ve chosen to do so based on the reasons above.

-- Opportunity to look for Groves’dwarf lemur – the newest species of lemur that was recently discovered in Ranomafana National Park.
+- Opportunity to look for Groves’dwarf lemur.
+It’s the newest species of lemur recently discovered.

-- Observe endangered lemurs in the wild and get new dance moves from watching dancing sifakas.
+- Observe endangered lemurs in the wild.
+You may even get new dance moves from watching the dancing sifakas.

 - Listen for the eerie calls of the Indri.
 You’ve never heard anything like this!

 - Hike in three of Madagascar’s most beautiful national parks.

 - Meet and hang out with Dr. Marni LaFleur, Assistant Professor at the University of San Diego, and Founder and Director, Lemur Love, Inc. She’ll chat about her work and conservation projects followed by a Q &A session.

 - Participate in a community-based conservation education outreach activity with local Malagasy children.

-- Create lemur enrichment at ONG Reniala Lemur Rescue Center (LRC). we will be creating lemur enrichment.
-Enrichment is an important/essential part of captive care- it provides stimulation and allows for new/novel items and exploration to prevent boredom and stress from captive conditions.
+- Create lemur enrichment at ONG Reniala Lemur Rescue Center (LRC).
+Enrichment is an important/essential part of captive care.

-- Make a positive impact on lemur conservation. $500 of your fee goes to Lemur Love, a US-based non-profit (501(c)(3)).
+- Make a positive impact on lemur conservation. $500 of your fee goes to Lemur Love.
+It’s a US-based non-profit (501(c)(3)).
 Thus all donations are tax-deductible for US citizens.